 But what about my residence permit?
 What about it?
 Although company drones will tell you otherwise, you are under no obligation to allow EF English First to cancel your residence permit, regardless of whether or not they paid for it as they did mine.

 Thanks to the China’s Stone Age information technology infrastructure, Chinese authorities are unable to cancel any entry document without physically having it in their possession.
 To be sure, Chinese immigration officers are usually too busy with other issues to bother tracking down teachers who quit their jobs a few monthly early.

-Although your residence permit will eventually expire, you can remain in China if you so please.
+Although your residence permit will eventually expire, you can remain in China if you so please, whether or not you procure other teaching jobs in China.
 Simply obtain a Chinese tourist visa in Hong Kong.

-After you’re out of EF’s grip, Shanghai (or wherever in China you’re based) is your oyster.
-Ample opportunities are available both within and outside the ESL industry.
+Is English first legit?
+EF China isn’t the worst place in the world to work, but it has a lot of downsides—if, like me, you don’t have a specific exit strategy, you should get one stat.
+After you’re out of EF’s grip, Shanghai (or wherever in China you’re based) is your oyster—ample opportunities are available both within and outside the ESL industry, as many other English First China reviews will corroborate.
 Or, if you’ve managed to save money, you can get on the next plane out and never come back.